In [1]:

 As mentioned before, you can work with a partner on the Final Project.

-- We know that tools, like ChatGPT and GitHub Copilot, can write code for you.
+• We know that tools, like ChatGPT, Claude, Cursor, and Windsurf, can write code for you.
 Feel free to use such tools wisely.

-- You won't be able to use ChatGPT on the exams, which are in-person, on paper, and worth 50% of your grade, so make sure you understand how your code actually works.
+• You won't be able to use ChatGPT on the exams (or Technical Interview), which are in-person, on paper, and worth 50% of your grade, so make sure you understand how your code actually works.

 YouTubeVideo('YMnqPTLoj7o')